-Churdhar peak can be trekked from at least 3 routes – Sarain (Chaupal) in Shimla distrct is the base for the shortest route though it is a steep incline of 7 kms, while Haripurdhar in Sirmour district is the base for a longer route of some 50 kms.
-The third route is from Nohradhar where the trek is a 18 km climb.
+Churdhar peak can be trekked from at least 3 routes – Sarain (Chaupal) in Shimla district is the base for the shortest route though it is a steep incline of 7 km, while Haripurdhar in Sirmour district is the base for a longer route of some 50 km.
+The third route is from Nohradhar where the trek is an 18 km climb.
 The route from nohradhar is quite popular among the trekkers but we took the shortest and the most strenuous one, Sarain to Churdhar.

 Day 1: 16.06.2018

-We then hired a shared cab for Rs 30 per person to Sarain which is about 10 kms from Chaupal border.
-Finally we reached our first destination – Bijat Maharaj Temple, Sarain at about 11:30 AM.
+We then hired a shared cab for Rs 30 per person to Sarain which is about 10 km from Chaupal border.
+Finally, we reached our first destination – Bijat Maharaj Temple, Sarain at about 11:30 AM.
 Sarain is a beautiful place surrounded by the fields, apple orchards, small villages and forest of deodar.

 Churdhar Peak – Religious Significance

-Churdhar is also known as Chur chandni, for the snow covered peak which resembles a silver bangle.
-Churdhar (elevation of 3,647 metres; 11,965 feet) is the highest peak in Sirmour district of Himachal Pradesh and is also the highest peak in the outer Himalayas.
-The peak has a great religious significance for the people of Sirmour, Shimla, Chaupal and Solan of Himachal Pradesh.
-Churdhar is a holy place related with Shri Shirgul Maharaj (Chureshwar Maharaj), a deity widely worshiped in Sirmour and Chaupal.
+Churdhar is also known as Chur chandni, for the snow-covered peak which resembles a silver bangle.
+Churdhar (elevation of 3,647 meters; 11,965 feet) is the highest peak in Sirmour district of Himachal Pradesh and is also the highest peak in the outer Himalayas.
+The peak has a great religious significance for the people of Sirmour, Shimla, Chaupal, and Solan of Himachal Pradesh.
+Churdhar is a holy place related to Shri Shirgul Maharaj (Chureshwar Maharaj), a deity widely worshiped in Sirmour and Chaupal.
 The peak is named after Chur, a servant of Srigul and a devotee of Lord Shiva.
 When Srigul fought a lone battle against the tyrant Mughals, he handed over his Kingdom to Churu and thus the peak was named after the loyal servant.

 At the top of the peak, is believed to be the place where Lord Shiva in the form of Chureshwar Mahadev (also known as Lord Shirgul) resides.
 Religious followers have installed a statue of Lord Shiva which sits on the peak and tourists and pilgrims tie prayer flags around it.
 A temple dedicated to the presiding deity, a few meters below the peak, is a place of pilgrimage for locals of surrounding areas.

 We started our trek at 12:30 PM.
 The weather was very pleasant.
-We thought very few people would be going from Sarain side but to our surprise there was huge rush of natives who were also going to the peak to pay their obeisance to Chureshwar Maharaj.
-We didn’t started with enough water which we found to be very essential as it was a steep incline.
-There is no eatery within first 3 kms.
+We thought very few people would be going from Sarain side but to our surprise, there was a huge rush of natives who were also going to the peak to pay their obeisance to Chureshwar Maharaj.
+We didn’t start with enough water which we found to be very essential as it was a steep incline.
+There is no eatery within the first 3 km.
 Few water taps donated by the residents have been installed in the initial stretch of the trek where one can quench his thirst.
-The trek passes through a dense forests and lush green open meadows.
+The trek passes through dense forests and lush green open meadows.
 The beauty of the woods comforted our hearts.
 The forest’s smell was fresh and organic.